Submitted by admin on Thu, 03/29/2018 - 05:28

 Make Website Testing a Priority

-Properly testing your website takes time, and most association staff are strapped for time as it is!
+Properly testing your website takes time, and most association staff are already short on time!
 Given the amount of testing each page and feature of your site requires, it may not be realistic to do it all in one sitting.
 Make a plan to devote a small amount of time to thoroughly testing your website over the next few weeks or months.

 Bring up your calendar and schedule time on your calendar.
 Either small daily time slots or longer weekly blocks to budget time to complete your website testing.